Visels/HostelManagementSystem-API-Spring-Boot-Android/README.md

 # android-greendao-integration

-This is a hostel management system using spring boot, apache and mysql
+This is a hostel management system using spring boot, apache, linux and mysql